0xAX/asm/content/asm_6.md

         ret
 ```

 At the beginning of the function, we prepare the `rax` and `xmm1` registers by resetting them to zero.
 The `rax` register will contain the offset within the vector buffers, and the `xmm1` register will accumulate the result of our program.
 The number of floating-point values within the vectors is stored in the `rdx` register.
-Since we will move the pointer within the buffers, we need to know how many bytes occupied by these values.
-To do this we multiple the value of the `rdx` register by `8`.
-To do this we use the `sal` instruction which executes [arithmetic left shift](https://en.wikipedia.org/wiki/Arithmetic_shift) on the given operand.
+Since we will move the pointer within the buffers, we need to know how many bytes are occupied by these values.
+To do this, we multiply the value of the `rdx` register by `8` using the `sal` instruction, which executes [arithmetic left shift](https://en.wikipedia.org/wiki/Arithmetic_shift) on the given operand.

 The dot product calculation takes place inside the loop labeled `_loop`.
 In the first instruction of this label, we put the current value from the first vector into the `xmm0` register.
 Next, we multiply this value by the current value from the second vector.
 The two vectors are pointed by the `rdi` and `rsi` registers, and the `rax` register stores the offset within these buffers that points to the current value we need to process.
 After performing the multiplication, we increase the value of the `rax` to eight bytes to move to the next values within the vector buffers.
 At the same time, we update our accumulator with the intermediate result of the dot product.